oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Add Authentication Middleware

-The `authenticationRequired` middleware will pull the token from the Authorization header and verifies it.
+The `authenticationRequired` middleware will pull the token from the Authorization header and verify it.
 If it's a valid token, then the request will continue to the route handlers.
 We add this middleware to each of our routes to secure them.

 ## Customize Authentication with the Sign-in Widget

 Okta's Sign-in Widget is fully customizable via CSS and JavaScript.
 Here are just a few ways that you can customize the widget.
 (For a full list of configuration options see [https://github.com/okta/okta-signin-widget#configuration](https://github.com/okta/okta-signin-widget#configuration)).

 Change the widget logo: